Contemplating buying your new home in Marin?

 Step 4 – Get a feel for the housing market

-Your agent's awareness of the San Rafael market is an imperative agent in your home search.
-And we can assure you we're well acquainted with all the school districts and neighborhoods, and we will alert you to certain neighborhoods are "hot" and call for prompt action and the others that are "cool" and allow for more analysis.
+Your agent's awareness of the Marin market is an important element in your home search.
+And we can assure you we're well acquainted with all the school districts and neighborhoods, and we will alert you to certain neighborhoods that are "hot" and call for prompt action and the others that are "cool" and allow for more analysis.

 Step 5 – Find the house you've been looking for

-We're positive we'll find the house of your dreams in San Rafael, and when that happens, we'll meticulously develop your purchase offer.
+We're positive we'll find the house of your dreams in Marin, and when that happens, we'll meticulously develop your purchase offer.
 The offer will be tailored keeping your needs in mind.
-Whenever necessary, We never forget to make contracts contingent upon items like obtaining financing and the results of the home inspection.
+Whenever necessary, we never forget to make contracts contingent upon items like obtaining financing and the results of the home inspection.